 While the bulk of its investment and infrastructure have been concentrated in the country’s capital and coastal regions, other areas – in particular, the south and west of Tunisia – have seen little development and experience some of the highest poverty rates.
 70 per cent of those living in extreme poverty live in the North West, Central West and South West regions, despite constituting only 30 per cent of the overall population.

-Amazigh are indigenous to the area of today’s Tunisia.
+Amazigh are indigenous to the area of today’s Tunisia, as well as to other neighbouring countries comprising the region referred to by Amazigh as Tamazgha.
 Phoenicians settled on the Mediterranean coast in the 10th century BCE, later founding the city and empire of Carthage before the area fell to Roman rule.
 Arabs conquered the region in the seventh century, introducing Islam.
 Arab rule sparked Amazigh rebellions and periods of Amazigh rule.
 The fifteenth century saw significant migration of Jews to Tunisia.
 The Tunisian Jewish community was one of the oldest and most important in North Africa.
-In Muslim countries around the tenth century, they were regarded as ‘People of the Book’ and thus deserving protection.
+In Muslim countries around the tenth century, they were regarded as ‘People of the Book’ (ahl al-Kitab) and thus deserving protection.
 In general, Jews were not forced to convert, although they suffered a host of restrictions.
 How seriously these rules were applied depended on local conditions.

 Confronted by such adversity, Jewish communities were held together by the solidarity of the local group which revolved around a synagogue and by treatment received from the higher authorities.
 Jews continued to be present in the cities as merchants and artisans.